Theory of Special Relativity: Principle of Relativity

 The breaking of the flag against the pot is {\bf a physical event}.
 An event is something that happens independently of the reference frame.
 It happens at a point in space and at an instant in time.
 This particular event has {\bf space-time coordinates} $(0,0,0,0)$ in both frames $S$ and $S'$: $t=0, x=0, y=0, z=0$ and $t'=0, x'=0, y'=0, z'=0$.
 Events are easier to visualize if something irreversible happens, e.g., when something breaks, so a few things will be broken before these lectures are over.

-There are also some kids playing soccer near the tracks.
+There are also some kids playing soccer near the tracks (while maintaining the highest safety standards!).
 Right as the flag is breaking against the flower pot, one of the kids kicks the ball away from the pot.
 Ball being kicked is also a physical event, which also happens at space-time coordinates (0,0,0,0) in both frames.
 At some later time, the ball lands on a sharp spike of a fence and pops.
 It happens at space-time coordinates $(t,x,y,z)$ in the $S$ system and at space-time coordinates $(t',x',y',z')$ in the $S'$ system.

 How are the space-time coordinates of the ball-popping related in classical mechanics?
 This is known as {\bf Galilean coordinate transform} and is familiar from classical mechanics:

 We have written down this coordinate transformation for just one event -- ball being popped in the fence -- but we can pop the ball at any point in its trajectory.
 Therefore, if we know the trajectory of the ball in one frame, we can derive it in another frame.